The International Directory

 Illinois Reads author Fern Schumer Chapman brings her audience along on her mother’s childhood immigration journey as one of the children rescued from Nazi Germany by a little-known American program.
-Her books–Motherland and Is It Night or Day?–resonate with universal themes of assimilation, family legacy, prejudice, loss and identity.
-Square Fish Books released a paperback edition of Is It Night or Day? in March 2014.
-Teacher’s Guides are available for both books.
+Her books resonate with universal themes of assimilation, family legacy, prejudice, loss and identity.
+Teacher’s Guides, aligned with the Common Core, are available for all of her books.

-Length of Programs: From thirty to sixty minutes–depending upon the grade level and type of presentation.
+Length of Programs: From 30 to 90 minutes, depending upon the grade level and type of presentation.

 Audience Size: Fern will tailor her program to the grade and size of your audience.
 No limits on attendance for assemblies.
 Workshops work best with groups fewer than 50.

 “I have witnessed many author presentations, and I have never seen students so engaged.” —Patricia Stacey, Thompson Middle School, St. Charles, Illinois

 “Fern’s ability to connect with students on poignant topics of identity, struggle and perseverance makes her a can’t-miss opportunity for your school.” —David Lopez, Literacy Coach, Morton High School, Cicero, Illinois

 “I will never forget this moment.
 I will tell my kids…” - Danny